Generic selectors

 What to do if your consent has been violated

-Remember, it is not your fault.
+Remember, it is not your fault if your consent has been violated.

 Dating

-If you’re going to meet up with someone for sex for the first time here are a few safety tips:
+If you’re going to meet up with someone for sex for the first time, here are a few safety tips:

 • Meet in a public location first.